Skip to main content

 Zero-Rated Supplies (0% Rate)

-Some goods and services are taxable at 0% instead of 15%.
-The vendor can still claim input tax on related expenses.
+Some goods and services are charged at 0% instead of 15%.
+The vendor can still claim input deductions on related expenses.
 Key zero-rated items include:

 • Exports of goods or services